 This is a translation of 《马裤先生》, by Lao She.
 Portions are marked if I’m still wrestling with their translation.
 The first draft was published on 2019-10-02.
 The second draft was published on 2019-10-04 (with thanks to Chris Stasse for some minor improvements.)

 See this section for my (English) review of another translation of this story.
 You’ll be able to follow most of it even if you can’t read a word of Chinese.

 At Beijing1 Station, the train still had not set off.
 The man sharing my compartment, in the upper bunk, wore plain glass spectacles, a Western-style green satin shirt, and breeches.
 In his shirt pocket was a small writing brush; on his feet were dark2 woolen boots.
 The man asked, in a friendly manner, “Did you also board at Beijing?”

 I was a bit perplexed.
 The train hadn’t moved.
 If I hadn’t gotten on at Beijing, then where?
 I could only counter-attack.
 “Where did you board?”
 I said, also friendly.
 I hoped he would say he’d boarded at Hankou or Suiyuan.
 If that were the case, then Chinese trains must already be trackless, able to go anywhere.
 Such freedom!

 He didn’t answer.
-He looked at his bunk, then used all his might – suppose it were not all?3 – to yell, “Porter!”
+He looked at his bunk, then used all his might – as if it were not all3 – to yell, “Porter!”